mathew-perez/post-install-config/README.md

 ![image](https://github.com/mathew-perez/post-install-config/assets/144407220/07b79597-433a-4051-b9a1-69717d97a1be)

 After all that is done, osTicket is setup.
-The next tutorial will showcase how to submit tickets and answer them.
-This will build intuition and skills for ticketing systems for both users and IT professionals.
+The next tutorial will showcase the ticket lifecycle.